Infosecdecompress/Security_Interview_Questions/Categories/ApplicationSecurity.md

 Firstly, with every request try to include a random token.
 In this way a unique string of tokens will be generated which is a good safeguard.

 Secondly, for each field of form, try using different names.
 This will somewhat help you in becoming anonymous due to the entry of so many different names and thus will behave as a safeguard from CSRF attacks.

+In addition, consider Same-Site Cookie for preventing CSRF attacks.

+### What is SSRF?

+### What is SQL Injection?
+Give me an example.

+#### Follow up:
+1. SQL Injection prevention
+2. What is blind SQL Injection?

 ### What’s the difference between HTTP and HTML?